-Transfer Credit from Non-Accredited Institutions Transfer credit from non-accredited institutions will be assessed on an individual basis.
+Transfer Credit from Non-Accredited Institutions

+Transfer credit from non-accredited institutions will be assessed on an individual basis.
 The registrar or academic dean, and in some cases a faculty member in the division responsible for the course(s) for which credit is sought, will evaluate syllabi from the student's previous institution to determine how much transfer credit is warranted.

-Transfer Credit from International Institutions Students seeking transfer credit from colleges outside Canada or the United States may be asked to provide detailed course information including a description of material covered, number of hours of instruction per week, length of semester, texts mused, and grading profile for each course.
-The information must be accurate for the year and semester in which the course(s) were taken and must be supplied by the institution.
+Students seeking transfer credit from colleges outside Canada or the United States may be asked to provide detailed course information including a description of material covered, number of hours of instruction per week, length of semester, texts mused, and grading profile for each course.
+The must be supplied by the institution.